Concept Development and Testing from A to Z: How to Turn Your Idea into a Product

-Brochures are effective marketing tools for advertising your product and expressing its idea and goals.
+Brochures are effective marketing tools for advertising your product and expressing its ideas and goals.
 Brochure serves as a visual brand of your product the main aim of which is to catch an eye and draw attention to it.

-When you have gathered positive feedbacks and ensured that the audience is interested in your product, it's time to move on.
+When you have gathered positive feedback and ensured that the audience is interested in your product, it's time to move on.

 - Step 6.
 Create wireframes and prototypes

 Wireframing helps you define your product navigation, show it to your potential customers, discuss its usability, and get insights into what elements on your app are the most crucial.

-With wireframes, you can study each component of your app, play with its size, color, or location and analyze its interaction with other elements.
-It gives you a chance to get a full picture of what you create, structure your ideas, and get a valuable feedback.
+With wireframes, you can study each component of your app, play with its size, or location and analyze its interaction with other elements.
+It gives you a chance to get a full picture of what you create, structure your ideas, and get valuable feedback.

 When wireframes are just “rough” schemes of your future product, prototypes are more related to your actual product look and feel.
 In contrast to wireframes and mockups, prototypes allow you to interact with the product, test its feasibility and usability.